Kuril Islands: Japanese administration

 At the very end of the 19th century, the Japanese administration started the forced assimilation of the native Ainu people.
 Also at this time the Ainu were granted automatic Japanese citizenship, effectively denying them the status of an indigenous group.
 Many Japanese moved onto former Ainu lands, including the Kuril islands.
 The Ainu were required to adopt Japanese names, and ordered to cease religious practices such as animal sacrifice and the custom of tattooing.
-Although not compulsory education, education was conducted in Japanese.
+Although not compulsory, education was conducted in Japanese.
 Prior to Japanese colonization (in 1868) about 100 Ainu reportedly lived on the Kuril islands.